VincentGranville/Large-Language-Models/llm5/README.md

   <li>All other lll5_xxxx.txt files are input files containing the minimum information for LL5_short.py (the short version of the script) to perform all the necessary tasks.</li>
 </ul>

-I am finishing the scripts LLM5.py and LL<5_short.py.
+I am finishing the scripts LLM5.py and LLM5_short.py.
 I will upload them when they are sufficiently improved.
+I will also add some documentation.